-CASA volunteers come from all walks of life and possess a variety of professional, educational, and ethnic backgrounds.
-There are more than 93,000 CASA volunteers nationally.
-Locally, we currently have 35 volunteers who serve children in both Andrew and Buchanan counties.
+CASA volunteers come from all walks of life, with a variety of educational and ethnic backgrounds.
+There are more than 85,000 CASA volunteers nationally.
+Many are employed full-time outside CASA.

 Each case is different.
-A CASA volunteer can spead several hours doing research and conducting interviews prior to the first court appearance.
+A CASA volunteer usually spends about 10-15 hours doing research and conducting interviews prior to the first court appearance.
 More complicated cases take longer.
-Once initiated into the system, volunteers work on average 8 hours per month on a case depending on the complicity.
+Once initiated into the system, volunteers work about 8-10 hours a month.

 Please call us at: (816) 901-1708 or fill out our contact form.